Axwabo/SpaceTransit/README.md

 - [ ] ROSS ship remodeling (to double-decker)
 - [ ] More realistic ROSS audio
 - [X] Map view
-- [ ] Route, station and timetable list in menu
+- [X] Route and timetable list in menu
 - [ ] Better controls display
 - [ ] Interactive tutorial (or at least pages)
 - [X] Ship selection in test driving scene